 Stage Three: Decision

-I needed to stop deliberating and make the decision walk across the threshold into a new way of being.
+I needed to stop deliberating and make the decision to walk across the threshold into a new way of being.

 Stage Four: Design